-Last week, Markus Hendrik Kaarma and his common-law wife, Janelle Pflager, set the trap in their garage, complete with a surveillance camera and motion sensors, hoping to catch the person Kaarma claims broke into his house multiple times, stealing a cell phone and credit cards.
+Last week, Markus Hendrik Kaarma and his common-law wife, Janelle Pflager, set the trap—which included a surveillance camera and motion sensors—in their garage hoping to catch the person Kaarma claims stole into his house multiple times, stealing a cell phone and credit cards.
 Pflager told police she purposefully left her purse in the garage, with the door open, as bait.

 "He stated he heard a noise that sounded like metal on metal and he was afraid that the intruder would exit the garage and harm him," the affidavit said.
 "It was dark and he could not see into the garage."